We will conduct Community Preselections in federal electorates across Australia in the lead up to the next federal election.

 Eligibility

-To be eligible to participate and vote in the Community Preselection, community members must either:
+To be eligible to participate and vote in the Community Preselection, community members must:

 The Criteria for Community Representatives (Candidates)